surya345/Javascript-Socket-Io-chat/README.md

 1) Take a look at https://socket.io/docs/server-api/#Socket for server side methods that you can use for joining or leaving a channel etc.

+2) Do not use `jQuery` in script.js and server.js files.
+The jQuery used in index.html is purely for Bootstrap UI components (Modals). **Use only `Javascript`**

-2) In server.js the server side socket listening and emitting should happen strictly in the callback method of `register` socket event listener as shown below
+3) In server.js the server side socket listening and emitting should happen strictly in the callback method of `register` socket event listener as shown below

 ```
 socket.on('register', user => {